15 Things to Do in Brisbane

 Story Bridge| ©Robyn Lombardo

-Most of Brisbane's activities focus on adrenaline-filled adventures.
-This is because Australians are very friendly, fun-loving and enjoy trying new things.
-On the Story Bridge you can admire a breathtaking scenery, as it has 360° views of the entire city.
-It crosses the city's river, so it has become a tourist destination par excellence.
+Most activities in Brisbane focus on adrenaline-filled adventures.
+This is because Australians are very friendly, fun, and enjoy trying new things.
+At Story Bridge, you can admire breathtaking scenery, as it offers 360° views of the entire city.
+It crosses the city's river, making it a tourist destination par excellence.

 Book an adventure climbing experience